Thanatisia/SharedSpace/Docs/Linux/Guides/Server/VNC-Servers/x11vnc/README.md

         + -localhost : Bind to the local interface
         + -loop      : Restart the server once the session is finished (client connection is closed)
         + -many      : Allow many uses to the current instance; Keep the VNC server port instance running even after connected VNC client disconnects; Similar to '-forever'
+        + -nopw      : This flag specifies that no password is required for VNC access for simplicity; You can add security as required
         + -noxdamage : Do not use the X DAMAGE extension to detect framebuffer changes even if it is available; Use '-xdamage' to enable it
         + -usepw     : Similar to vncpasswd in tigervnc; Uses the password found in '~/.vnc/passwd' or '~/.vnc/passwdfile'; If the files cannot be located, it will prompt the user for a password and it will save into '~/.vnc/passwd' and is used straight away
+        + -xkb       : This flag ensures that the XKB extension is used

 ### Usage
 - Just start X
     ```console
     x11vnc -display :0 -auth ~/.Xauthority
+    ```

+- Start VNC using a custom VNC port number
+    ```console
+    x11vnc -display :6 -rfbport 5906 -nopw -xkb -forever -bg
     ```

 - SSH Tunnel